peterklipfel/personal_site_hugo/content/blog/book_review_hell_yeah_or_no.md

 > All that matters are the ideas inside the book and what I do with them.

 And yet, this book has a picture of your face on page 2.

+**UPDATE:** I ended up trading emails with Derek Sivvers (he's a super approachable dude), and I think I misunderstood the quote.
+I believe what he's saying is that the author shouldn't be the one selling the book.
+The ideas of the book should be doing the selling - more specifically, don't buy _Hell Yeah or No_ because it was written by Derek Sivers; buy it because it has compelling ideas that are worth reading.
+Howevver, it's still interesting to know who the author is, so putting a bio in the book is fine.

 # Action items
 This book provided me with a couple of personal action items including discussing particular topics with some people I am close with and: